thepirat000/Audit.NET/README.md

     .WithAction(x => x.OnScopeCreated(scope => scope.SetCustomField("ApplicationId", "MyApplication")));
 ```

-**Initialization to use the Event Log provider with an InsertOnEnd Creation Policy**:
+Initialization to use the event log provider with an InsertOnEnd creation policy:
 ```c#
 Audit.Core.Configuration.DataProvider = new EventLogDataProvider()
 {